unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 More specifically, this usually means that the training is stopped if the validation loss does not (notably) improve anymore.
 Early stopping is both intuitive and effective to use, so it has become a standard addition for model training.

-To better study the effect, we can now savely go back to models with many (too many?) parameters:
+To better study the effect, we can now safely go back to models with many (too many?) parameters:
 ~~~
 model = create_nn(100, 50)
 model.compile(optimizer='adam',